marcwrobel/ansible-collection-assertions/ansible_collections/marcwrobel/assertions/roles/assert_that_file/README.md

 Assertions on file content (`has_content_matching`).

-If you are looking for mode, owner or group assertions, take a look at `marcwrobel.assertions.assert_path`.
+If you are looking for mode, owner or group assertions, take a look at `marcwrobel.assertions.assert_that_path`.

 ## Role variables